 What I mean about my dog’s health coming first is that I’m not just going to buy the most economical, largest-size bulk bag of food just because it minimizes my waste the most.
 I’m going to find high-quality food that suits my dog’s preferences, considering packaging animal welfare, and ecological impact.

-Zero Waste Dry Dog Food Options
+Other Good Dry Dog Food Options

 If you’re looking for a high-quality kibble, here is a list of other ones that I’ve either tried myself or seriously considered: